software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > Generate a Swagger documentation for the project as described above.
 Add proper name and description for all REST controller classes using the `@Tag` annotation.
 For each REST controller method add a proper summary and description using the `@Operation` annotation.
 Also add the `@ApiResponses` annotation with an `@ApiResponse` annotation for each success and error response.
 >
-> Test some REST API endpoints by opening the endpoint's documentation and cliking the "Try it out" button.
+> Test the REST API endpoints you have implemented by opening the endpoint's documentation and clicking the "Try it out" button.
 Remember to also test that the error responses work properly.
 For example send a request to the endpoint wich returns the questions of a quiz with an id path parameter value of a non-existing quiz.
 >
 > Add a link to the Swagger documentation (at <http://localhost:8080/swagger-ui/index.html>) under a "REST API" subheading in the `README.md` file.